bitindi/bitindi-chain/README.md

-# HECO Chain
+# BITINDI Chain

-## Introduction to HECO Chain
+## Introduction to BITINDI Chain
-HECO Chain (Heco) is a decentralized, high-efficiency and energy-saving public chain.
+BITINDI Chain (Heco) is a decentralized, high-efficiency and energy-saving public chain.
 It is compatible with smart contracts and supports high- performance transactions.
 The endogenous token of Heco is HT and it adopts the HPoS consensus mechanism.
 Heco will continue to improve the efficiency of Ethereum by Layer2, which will supplement and empower the Ethereum ecosystem.

 ## Declaration
 To help developers’ evolvement at every stage